evmos/evmos/docs/api/proto-docs.md

-<a name="evmos.fees.v1.QueryFeesContractResponse"></a>
+<a name="evmos.fees.v1.QueryFeeContractResponse"></a>

-### QueryFeesContractResponse
+### QueryFeeContractResponse
-QueryFeesContractResponse is the response type for the Query/FeesContract RPC method.
+QueryFeeContractResponse is the response type for the Query/FeeContract RPC method.